 Feds Attempting to “Bullet-Proof” Child Care Funding Agreements

 Last week, the federal government’s child care bill, Bill C-35, passed second reading in the House of Commons.
 Since the last federal election, the current government has focused vast amounts of time and money on establishing child care agreements with each Canadian province and territory.
-Their goal is to reduce the average cost of child care down to $10 a day throughout the country by the end of 2025/26.
+Their goal is to reduce the average out-of-pocket cost of child care down to $10 a day per child throughout the country by the end of 2025/26.

 According to Karina Gould, the Minister of Families, Children and Social Development, the purpose of Bill C-35 is to enshrine “into law the federal government’s commitment to strengthening and protecting this Canada-wide system.”